 - On Windows:

-On Linux, verify that the system package manager (Yum on CentOS and RHEL, APT on Debian and Ubuntu) is properly configured and can fetch and install packages from the OS vendor's repositories.
+On Linux, verify the system package manager (Yum on CentOS and RHEL, APT on Debian and Ubuntu) is configured properly and can fetch and install packages from the OS vendor's repositories.

 On Windows, determine which database provider is used to store the Plesk configuration database (article #3453).
 If the Plesk database provider is Jet, switch it to MySQL using the instructions provided in the article #5532.
 It will save time during the upgrade.